belka-ew/tanya/README.md

 also different algorithms for iterating, searching and modifying template arguments.
 * `net`: URL-Parsing, network programming.
-* `network`: Socket implementation. `network` is currently under rework.
-After finishing the new socket implementation will land in the `net` package and `network` will be deprecated.
 * `os`: Platform-independent interfaces to operating system functionality.
 * `range`: Generic functions and templates for D ranges.
 * `test`: Test suite for unittest-blocks.